-There are 3 easy things that you can do to help reduce your levels of frustration and ease the pressure so that you can help avoid the anger cascade that so many parents who are faced with frequent challenges fall into.
+In this blog, I’ll discuss 3 easy things that you can do to help reduce your levels of frustration and ease the pressure you are feeling.
+All of these will help you avoid the anger cascade that so many of us fall into

 “Calm” or “I am feeling calm and relaxed”

-Once you’ve done this, then return to the situation and manage it.
+Once you’ve done this, then return to the situation and do what needs to be done.
 You’ll find it a lot easier having had a mini sanity break.

 A quick note, if you can’t walk away then still take the deep breaths and say a mantra or affirmation, just keep going for as long as you need to while still in your child’s presence until you can step away.